warmans/quad-cortex-foot-switch/v2/README.md

 ## Connector Placement Issue

-The baoard layout has a mistake where the power/midi headers interfere with the arduino USB connector if the arduino is connected directly to the board.
+The board layout has a mistake where the power/midi headers interfere with the arduino USB connector if the arduino is connected directly to the board.

 To work around this I used sockets for the arduino pins which raise the arduino USB socket up to clear the headers.
 However right angle headers would probably work too.